-A recent study, the first randomized controlled trial of its kind, showed that high doses of vitamin D (calcifediol) reduce the severity of Covid-19 in hospitalized patients.
+A study from October 2020, the first randomized controlled trial of its kind, showed that high doses of vitamin D (in the form of calcifediol) reduce the severity of Covid-19 in hospitalized patients.
 The researchers reported a 30-fold(!) reduction in intensive care admissions of Covid-19 patients.
-We at Rootclaim analyzed these findings and concluded that even under conservative assumptions accounting for limitations in the study, the effect is still significant and likely around 5-fold.
+At Rootclaim, we analyzed these findings and concluded that even under conservative assumptions accounting for limitations in the study, the effect is still significant and likely around 5-fold.
 We further demonstrated that since the risks of treatment are low, this treatment protocol should be immediately implemented.
+Since we published our analysis, additional studies have supported this conclusion.

 See Rootclaim’s complete analysis.

-Many health professionals, government officials, and other decision makers worldwide have seen the study results, but they have yet to update treatment guidelines, despite their best intentions, and their vast medical knowledge.
+Many health professionals, government officials, and other decision makers worldwide have seen the studies, but they have yet to update treatment guidelines.
 This delay may be due to the following:

-- Not many have the background in statistics and probability required to assess the validity of this study, and distinguish it from the dozens of previous invalidated claims.
+- Not many have the background in statistics and probability required to assess the data, and distinguish it from the dozens of false claims about COVID treatments.

 - They’re affected by omission bias – they default to the “safe” alternative of inaction, waiting for more data, rather than choosing action.
 It’s easier to later defend inaction than face criticism for acting too soon.